leixy20/scaffold_site/index.md

 **Visually**, we enhance each input image with a uniformly distributed rectangular dot matrix, where each dot is labeled with multi-dimensional Cartesian coordinates.
 These dots serve as visual positional anchors, while their coordinates are utilized as textual references in textual responses.

-**Textually,**  we prepend textual guidance to task instructions for LMMs.
+**Textually**,  we prepend textual guidance to task instructions for LMMs.
 This includes a brief description of the dot matrices and coordinates, accompanied by several general guidelines for their effective use.

 ## 🚀 Use Cases